taye/interact.js/README.md

             // translate the document body by the change in pointer position document.body.style[transformProp] = 'translate(' + x + 'px, ' + y + 'px)';
-        }
-    })
-    // you should really add listeners like this if you want to add multiple listeners .on('dragend', function (event) {
-        console.log('dragged a distance of ' +
-            Math.sqrt(event.dx*event.dx + event.dy*event.dy) +
-            ' pixels to ' + event.pageX + ', ' + event.pageY);
-    })
+        },
         // allow inertia throwing
-    .inertia({
+        inertia: {
             resistance: 15,
             zeroResumeDelta: true
-    })
+        },
-    // snap to the corners of the specified grid .snap({
+        // snap to the corners of the specified grid
+        snap: {
             mode: 'grid',
             grid: {
                 x: 100,
                 y: 5
             },
             gridOffset: {
                 x: 20,
                 y: 10
             },
             range: Infinity
+        }
+    })
+    // you should add listeners like this if you want to add multiple listeners .on('dragend', function (event) {
+        console.log('dragged a distance of ' +
+            Math.sqrt(event.dx*event.dx + event.dy*event.dy) +
+            ' pixels to ' + event.pageX + ', ' + event.pageY);
     });

 // you can also listen to InteractEvents for every Interactable interact.on('dragstart', function (event) {